scott-fryxell/the-light-pours-out/public/martin_newell/last_of_the_radical_long_hairs.md

 **So in your experience pop was therapeutic?**
 I liked a lot of American bubblegum in 1968; “Gimme Gimme Good Loving,” “Yummy Yummy Yummy I got Love in my Tummy,” I thought they were big, I thought they were clever.
 There was other stuff that I thought was just a bit silly, I did also listen to Spirit, which I liked...I mean the thing about the Yanks, I mean you cherished Americans, cousins of ours, is that you make bloody good pop music.
 You do pop, you do it better than us.
 I mean, it sounds sophisticated.
 I mean, Bacharach, for instance.
 Or The Carpenters—we didn’t have anything like that.

-I read a lot of things saying you didn’t become quite the pop star you imagined yourself to be.
-Can you talk a bit about that?I certainly didn't and it probably saved my life.
+**I read a lot of things saying you didn’t become quite the pop star you imagined yourself to be.
+Can you talk a bit about that?**
+I certainly didn't and it probably saved my life.
 When I was a kid I thought I’d turn out to be a poet or a writer.
 When you’re a teenager you get very blinkered, you think, “I'm gonna be a pop star, I’m gonna be a pop star” and you repeat this mantra to yourself and you don't know how you're gonna do it, and then you're in your mid 20s and you think “Am I?”
 I think it would have been a very bad thing if I got the sort of fame I thought I wanted.

 **Why?**
 It would have destroyed me or just debase what talent I had.
 I'm still going now, I still like what I do.
 I know people more famous than me and they're kinda burned out.
 They got very jaundiced against the business, jaundiced against their own creativity.
 I still wake up in the morning with “Wow, it’s late, let's make a track,” and I think I’m very lucky to always be able to do that.
 I mean it’s Wednesday, I have two more days to work on the album.
 No one can stop me, I don’t have to go to work, I have enough money coming in.